open-component-model/ocm-spec/doc/01-model/03-elements-sub.md

-# Attributes of Elements of a Component Version
+# Element attributes of a component version

 ## Element Identity